AdaCore/spark2014/docs/lrm/source/subprograms.rst

    [A Ghost assertion policy of Ignore can be used to ensure that a compiler generates no code for ghost constructs.]

-.. _tu-nt-ghost_entities-05:

-5. A ghost subprogram profile and a non-ghost subprogram profile are not subtype conformant.
-[In other words, the Ghost aspect participates in conformance checking in much the same way as the Convention aspect.]

 .. _etu-ghost_entities-ss:

 .. centered:: **Legality Rules**

-.. _tu-fe-ghost_entities-06:
+.. _tu-fe-ghost_entities-05:

-6. The Ghost aspect may only be specified [explicitly] for the declaration of a subprogram, a generic subprogram, a type (including a partial view thereof), an object (or list of objects, in the case of an ``aspect_specification``
+5. The Ghost aspect may only be specified [explicitly] for the declaration of a subprogram, a generic subprogram, a type (including a partial view thereof), an object (or list of objects, in the case of an ``aspect_specification``